 What is something that you want to fix in your industry?

-Tell us about your credentials/past experience for working in your position!
+What are your credentials/past experience, for working in your position?

 What do you like about working at DDA?

 I love that it allows me to share what I love.
 I get to work with the most ADORABLE children, talented dancers and amazing and talented co-workers!
 I also feel so fortunate that this job allowed me to be a “stay at home mom” during the days while my girls were young and I was able to work evenings and weekends.